shivance/shivance.github.io/_pages/about.md

 Hi !
 I am Anshuman Mishra.
 I've just graduated from [NIT Warangal](https://nitw.ac.in/), India with [Electronics and Communication Engineering](https://www.nitw.ac.in/path/?dept=/ece) major.
 My interest lies in Natural Language Processing, Software Engineering and Data Science.

+I am currently working as Machine Learning Engineer at a stealth startup [Flip](https://flip.ai).

+Previously,

-I am currently interning at [BNY Mellon](https://www.bnymellon.com) as a Data Scientist, where I am working on Deposit Models, Balancesheet forecasting, and Optimization problems.
-Previously, I used to  work in Risk and Fraud Detection team at [Amazon Pay](https://pay.amazon.com/).
+  1. I have interned at [BNY Mellon](https://www.bnymellon.com) as a Data Scientist, where I am working on Deposit Models, Balancesheet forecasting, and Optimization problems.
+Previously,

+  2. I used to  work in Risk and Fraud Detection team at [Amazon Pay](https://pay.amazon.com/).
 As an intern there, I developed a software for detecting abusive cashbacks on real-time transactions, from scratch.

-I've learned Data Science from Kaggle, where I am [Master](https://kaggle.com/shivanshuman/) in ranking tiers, where I mainly publish Notebooks on topics of my interests.
-I also am an active in discussions forums there.
+I've learned Data Science and Machine Learning on my own.
+You can find me on [Kaggle](https://kaggle.com/shivanshuman/) too.

-Feel free to reach me out on Linkedin or Twitter!
+The best way to reach me is twitter!